nvancha/User-Evaluation-and-Analysis/README.md

 - `Project3.xlsx`: Contains the raw data used in the analysis and the results of the statistical tests such as ANOVA and Chi-Squared tests.
 - `Project3Doc.docx`: Includes a detailed report of the methodologies, analysis process, and interpretations of the statistical results.
-- `README.md`: Provides an overview of the project, instructions, and other necessary documentation for users and contributors.

 ## Statistical Analysis Overview